isomerpages/moe-huayisec/pages/FAQ.md

 **7 \.
 How can my child enter Hua Yi through DSA?**<br>
 Hua Yi welcomes prospective students with passion and talents from various fields, representing the different aspects of our holistic curriculum, to join the Hua Yi family through the Direct School Admission-Secondary (DSA-Sec) Exercise.
 For more information: <br><a href="https://www.huayisec.moe.edu.sg/happenings-at-hua-yi/Direct-School-Admission/ta/">https://www.huayisec.moe.edu.sg/happenings-at-hua-yi/Direct-School-Admission/ta/</a>

-(Refer to section on CCA below for DSA Talent Areas)

 **8 \.
 Are the staff and students friendly?**<br>
 All staff and students of Hua Yi believe in the value of “Togetherness”.
 We learn and grow together in harmony regardless of the differences in our multicultural society.